List of immigration raids and arrests in the second Trump presidency: June

 On June 6, a series of ICE raids throughout Los Angeles led to the arrest of 44 people and provoked widespread protests from community members.
 In one raid, laborers were apprehended outside the Home Depot in the Westlake District.
 Agents in riot gear clashed with and chased people through the parking lot.
 At a clothing store in the fashion district, several garment workers were arrested while protesters urged them not to sign documents or speak with federal agents.
-David Huerta of SEIU California was arrested while at the scene of a raid.
+David Huerta, president of SEIU California, was arrested while at the scene of a raid.
 He was serving as a community observer when federal agents arrested him over allegations of interfering.
 He was initially hospitalized and released later in the day for injuries sustained during the arrest.
 Videos circulating online show officers shoving Huerta to the ground during the arrest before handcuffing him.
 Huerta was eventually charged with conspiring to impede an officer and released from federal custody on June 9 on a $50,000 bond, following a hearing in Los Angeles.

-On June 7, ICE mistakenly detained a US Marshall outside a courthouse in Arizona.
+On June 7, ICE mistakenly detained a U.S. Marshall outside a courthouse in Arizona.

+On June 9, ICE agents in New Haven, Connecticut boxed in the vehicle of a mother of two and detained her with her 8 and 13 year old children in the car, prompting an outcry from the community.
+The same day, four employees at a car wash in Southington, Connecticut were detained.
+ICE also arrested an undocumented Latino man outside Franklin Elementary School in Vancouver, Washington.
+On June 11, another man was arrested while trying to attend an immigration check-in at the Clark County courthouse in downtown Vancouver.

+On June 10, 35 farmworkers were detained in Oxnard, California.
+The same week, a high school senior at Maloney High School in Meriden, Connecticut and his father were detained by ICE, just days before he was scheduled to graduate.

-On June 12, an Oregon vineyard owner and one of his employees were arrested by ICE.
+On June 12, an Oregon vineyard owner who had resided in the U.S. for 40 years and had no criminal record and one of his employees were arrested by ICE.
 After more than a month in detention and community outcry over their detention, the vineyard owner's family shared that he would be deported to Mexico, his country of origin.
 ICE cited a 1997 DUI as justification for his arrest, but a search of court records did not return any evidence of a DUI conviction.

-Also on 12 June, Venegas (Note: See the May 21 raid in Baldwin County, Alabama.) was again detained by ICE at another Alabama construction site along with two other US citizens.
+Also on 12 June, Venegas (Note: See the May 21 raid in Baldwin County, Alabama.) was again detained by ICE at another Alabama construction site along with two other U.S. citizens.
 He was again told that his Real ID could be a fake, but was eventually released when ICE verified his citizenship.
 After being detained during two separate raids, Venegas filed a federal civil rights lawsuit.